lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 algorithms.

-With these attributes, additional information about whether to issue a certificate and what information to populate into the certificate is available to an RA or CA. The scope of this document is, however, limited to the conveyance of Evidence within CSR.
+With these attributes, additional information information is available to an RA or CA which may be used to decide whether to issue a certificate and what certificate profile to apply.
+The scope of this document is, however, limited to the conveyance of Evidence within CSR.
 The exact format of the Evidence being conveyed is defined in various standard and proprietary specifications.